-The bust of Dr. Martin Luther King Jr.'s head and shoulders depicts Dr. King in a contemplative and peaceful mood, looking slightly downward.
+The head and shoulders of the bust is 36 inches high and stands on a pyramidal Belgian black marble base that is 66 inches high.
+Dr. King is depicted in a contemplative and peaceful mood, looking slightly downward.
 His face is smoothly modeled, in contrast to the textures of his hair and of his jacket and tie.
 The pedestal was designed by the sculptor to follow the lines of the shoulders of the bust, creating a unified shape and enhancing the monumental effect.
-The bronze sculpture is 36 inches high on a 66-inch high Belgian black marble base.

 On December 21, 1982, the Congress passed House Concurrent Resolution 153, which directed the procurement of a marble bust "to serve to memorialize [Dr. King's] contributions on such matters as the historic legislation of the 1960s affecting civil rights and the right to vote."
 Senator Charles McC.
 Mathias, Chairman of the Joint Committee on the Library, the congressional committee overseeing the procurement, said at the unveiling that "Martin Luther King takes his rightful place among the heroes of this nation."